rekalogika/rekalogika.dev/docs/domain-event/09-transactional-outbox-pattern.md

 bus, and remove the events from the outbox table.
 The message relay is executed using the following mechanisms:

-* Using the `kernel.terminate` and `console.terminate` events, a listener checks if there are new messages sent to the outbox in the current session.
+1. Using the `kernel.terminate` and `console.terminate` events, a listener
+   checks if there are new messages sent to the outbox in the current session.
    If there are, it tells the message relay to run using Symfony Messenger bus.
-* Using Symfony Scheduler, the message relay is executed every hour.
+2. Using Symfony Scheduler, the message relay is executed every hour.
+This is mainly used for safety, in case the above mechanism failed to execute for whatever reason.
-* Manually, using the console command `bin/console rekalogika:domain-event:relay`.
+3. Manually, using the console command `bin/console rekalogika:domain-event:relay`.

 ## Message Preparer